Fantasy Baseball Waiver Wire: Five Best Pickups To Improve Your Lineup

 Let’s face it: Injuries and bad luck are a fact of life.

-Just ask fantasy baseball owners who saw San Francisco Giants starter Madison Bumgarner sideline himself in a dirtbike accident, of all things, or those who will be without Pittsburgh Pirates outfielder Starling Marte for 80 games after he tested positive for PEDs.
+Just ask fantasy baseball owners who saw San Francisco Giants starter Madison Bumgarner sideline himself in a dirtbike accident, of all things or those who will be without Pittsburgh Pirates outfielder Starling Marte for 80 games after he tested positive for PEDs.

 But there’s no time to waste in the fantasy world, which means it’s time to look at Plan B. Here are our top five options on the waiver wire for Week 4.